-Much work remains on the connection between the mass setpoints $(M_g^\ast$ and $M_o^\ast)$ and the performance of the well.
-In the simulations shown, an unsatisfactorily "trial-and-error"-method was used to find these values.
+Much work remains on the connection between the mass setpoints $(M_g^ \text{ and } M_o^)$ and the performance of the well.
+In the simulations shown, an unsatisfactorily "trial-and-error"method was used to find these values.

 An approach where the oil and gas are treated as a single phase can also be developed by the theory in this paper.
 In this case, the production choke must be used to control the (total) outflow of mass.
 Simulations (not included herein) show that this control strategy also stabilizes the well.
-Such a control strategy can be advantageous, since there can be situations where the gas lift choke is not available for control, for example due to that the amount of available lift gas topside can be given by production constraints.
+Such a control strategy can be advantageous, since there can be situations where the gaslift choke is not available for control, for example if the amount of available lift gas topside is given by production constraints.
 Other advantages are that the controller is independent (and hence robust) to mass transfer between the oil and gas phase in the tubing, and that tuning (in terms of total mass setpoint) is significantly easier.
 The expected disadvantages are a smaller region of attraction, and that the achievable performance of the well (the oil production) is lower.